Bakri-Alkhateeb/Foody/README.md

 A flutter application for online food ordering

+**check the foody-api repo for the api associated with this project**

 ## Getting Started

 This project is a starting point for a Flutter application.